Panko bread crumbs are the perfect crunchy addition to casseroles, fried foods, and anything that you want to add a crispy crust to!

 They make a great last minute addition to so many things, so I always keep a supply of them in my pantry (the homemade version will keep for months).

-I love to substitute regular bread crumbs for panko whenever possible, such as when making burgers or breading chicken dishes.
+I love to substitute panko for regular bread crumbs whenever possible, such as when making burgers or breading chicken dishes.

-Panko is lower in calories, fat, and sodium than regular breadcrumbs, but higher in fibre.
+Panko is lower in calories, fat, and sodium than regular breadcrumbs.
 This makes it a great healthier alternative to normal bread crumbs when you are preparing a dish.

 I love using panko bread crumbs as a coating, because the flakes are larger which provides a more defined texture to your dish.
 More crunch is always a good thing right?!

 Deleted: Panko is a Japanese bread crumb and the word is derived from (pan, “bread”) and (ko, “flour, powder”) (we originally had an error in origin of the word in this post and thank you Mari for correcting this).